 Cllr Hilary Bastone, Deputy Leader of South Hams District Council, said: "It's important to have a clear plan of action about how to deal with the Climate Change and Biodiversity Emergency in an achievable timescale.

 "We've put in place sensible steps to help us find out more and we're looking forward to working with other organisations and councils, through our Working Group, to develop a plan which will help us to reduce our carbon footprint."

 Cllr John Birch, SHDC Ward Member for Totnes, added: "I'm pleased that we have also taken biodiversity into consideration when talking about Climate Change.
 Biodiversity is directly affected by a changing climate, and this has negative consequences for the populations' wellbeing.

 "With this in mind, I'd very much like to see a Citizens' Assembly set up to gain the views of those living in the South Hams."

-Cllr Jacqi Hodgson, SHDC Leader of the Green Party, who tabled the original motion last December, was delighted that Biodiversity was now part of the formal Declaration, saying that ecological collapse was essential to urgently address, said: "It's really important that going forward we take steps to make sure that when developers apply for planning permission, they have made provision to conserve and manage biodiversity to avoid any impact to wildlife habitats, wherever possible.
+Cllr Jacqi Hodgson, SHDC Leader of the Green Party, who tabled the original motion last December, was delighted that Biodiversity was now part of the formal Declaration.
+Cllr Hodgson stated that it was essential to urgently address ecological collapse.
+She said: "It's really important that going forward we take steps to make sure that when developers apply for planning permission, they have made provision to conserve and manage biodiversity.
+This should aim to avoid any impact to wildlife habitats, wherever possible.
 If this can't be avoided, then any harm should be minimised."